Fjallripa/Gomoku-AI/project/project_02-computer_player.md

      + Find a way to make the algorithm choosable by adding a paramater to the `Computer` constructor.
        - Ideally, include the ability to provide the algorithm with custom arguments.
        - These could then be used for example to set weights or toggle certain aspects of the algorithm.
-   * Build a new minmax algorithm `minmax()` that only uses win and loss as a scoring function.
+   * Build a new minimax algorithm `minimax()` that only uses win and loss as a scoring function.
      + Create a separate scoring function that only rewards a win.
      + Find a place to put that function.